HugoLnx/sensen-setup/README.md

 ### .gitattributes
 Git attribute is configured to put large file like videos, audio, and 3d models into git LFS.
 Also it configures Unity YAML merging on the relevant file types through Unity's official merging tool.
-For the merging to work you will need to configure the tool, see more on [https://docs.unity3d.com/Manual/SmartMerge.html](Unity's documentation over Smart Merge).
+For the merging to work you will need to configure the tool, see more on [Unity's documentation over Smart Merge](https://docs.unity3d.com/Manual/SmartMerge.html).

 ### Batch *.unitypackage importing
 1. Copy the desired `*.unitypackages` to `./PackagesBatch`